n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 * **Cognitive** - Ability to modify a target's behavior with information - Based on the same foundations as Marketing or Propaganda.
 Not restricted to distribution of untruthful information or disiniformation, sometimes a target's behavior can be changed by supplying unknown truths.
 I highly suggest to read about Reflexive Control Theory to know more about the stategies that can be applied in this specific domain.
 Some examples of this type of information operations are such as Guccifer 2.0 or the Shadow Brokers.

-These types of operations are not mutual exclusive, meaning overlaps of these types of operations is likely to happen.
+These types of actions are not mutual exclusive, meaning overlaps of these types of activities is likely to happen.
-Based on these information, we can build a high level theoritical overview of the capabilities and realistic outcomes of what can be achieved relying on operations in the Information Warfare domain.
+Based on this information, we can build a high level theoritical overview of the capabilities and realistic outcomes of what can be achieved relying on operations in the fifth domain.

 <br/>